 2025–26—Fiscal events including Budget

-This subtopic draws together content on the fiscal events throughout the tax year 2025–26, starting with the Spring Statement 2025 on 26 March 2025.
+This subtopic draws together content on the fiscal events throughout the tax year 2025–26 and including the Spring Statement 2025 on 26 March 2025.

 For more information on the Budget and Finance Bill processes, as well as the fiscal timetable more generally, see Practice Note: The Budget and Finance Bill process.